Histwo/Histwo.github.io/about.md

   *All these names, titles, and references should always be capitalized when referring to the Creator.*

-## 2. The Creator’s two servants
+## 2. the Creator’s two servants
 - **Always indicate that there are only two servants.**
 - **Both of His two servants (plural):**
   - "(both of) the Creator’s two servants"
   - "(both of) His two servants"
-  - Example: *The Creator's two servants will execute His will.*
+  - Example: *the Creator's two servants will execute His will.*
 - **One of His two servants? (singular):**
   - "one of the Creator’s two servants"
   - "one of His two servants"